python/devguide/devcycle.rst

 the end-of-lifed branch is recorded as a tag with the same name as the former branch, e.g. ``3.3`` or ``2.6``.

-For reference, here are the Python versions the most recently reached their end-of-life:
+For reference, here are the Python versions that most recently reached their end-of-life:

 +------------------+--------------+----------------+----------------+----------------------------------+
 | Branch           | Schedule     | First release  | End-of-life    | Release manager                  |